CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Add Document](./media/add-doc-01.png)

-Initially, the newly created document will not contain any index or price data.
+Initially, the newly created document will not contain any Item Master Data or price data.
 It will include only some basic information:

 - A unique code assigned to the document
 - The effective date, which can still be modified if needed